Taibe, Galilee: British Mandate

 In a census conducted in 1922 by the British Mandate authorities, Taibeh had a population of 220, all Muslim, while at the time of the 1931 census, At-Taiyiba had 43 occupied houses and a population of 186 Muslims.

 In the 1945 statistics Taibe had a population of 280 Muslims counted with 150 Jews at Moledet) with 7,127 dunams of land, according to an official land and population survey.
 Of this, 7,103 dunams were used for cereals, while 22 dunams were built-up land.

-State of Israel
+Israel

 Since 1948 Taibe has been part of the state of Israel.
 To mark Israel's 60th anniversary in 2008, the dome of the local mosque was painted in the Israeli colors, blue and white.

 Nearly all the residents of Taibe are members of the Zuabi family, one of the larger 48-Palestinian clans.